Levine JCC Butterfly Project

 - painting a ceramic butterfly in memory of a specific child who perished in the Holocaust

-- a discussion in the Margaret and Lou Schwartz Butterfly Garden, while viewing the Children’s Holocaust Memorial Sculpture.
+- a discussion in the Margaret and Lou Schwartz Butterfly Garden, while viewing the Holocaust Memorial.

 - 2014-15 school year: 5,540 participants